Frequently Asked Questions About Going Solar in Michigan

 A tax deduction is used to decrease your income.
 Once all deductions are taken, you now have your adjusted gross income.

 It depends on how much electricity you use and if you have enough space for the required solar panels.
 Given enough space, the average home can create all of their power.

-Michigan Solar Solutions uses Solar Edge inverters on grid-tied solar arrays or Outback inverters on our off-grid arrays.
+Michigan Solar Solutions uses Solar Edge or Enphase inverters on grid-tied solar arrays or Outback inverters on our off-grid arrays.
 Both have a web portal that enables the customer and us to monitor their array.
 These applications are free to our customers.
 Click Here to view the SolarEdge Homeowners Brochure.

 We have considered, and in some exceptional circumstances given, a power production guarantee.
 To offer this warranty, it needs to be an exception and not used as a regular selling tool.
 There are many concerns with this guarantee; first lenders like Mosaic will not allow us to have a guarantee on any job they fund.
 It causes too many issues.
 This is because panels can produce dramatically different amounts of power from year to year.
 One year we may be down 10% in production and be up 10% the next – we present the averages.
 With net metering, the overproduction years will bank the credits for the underperforming years.

 Our guarantee (which needs to be approved by a member of management to be given) is;

 Your system is guaranteed to produce 92% of our estimated figure over the first five years.
 If your system does not provide 92% of what we estimated, we will refund the value of the electricity it didn't produce.
 The average kWh cost used in refunding will be the amount we used when estimating the cost/return of your system.